citp/privacy-policy-historical/t/te/tea/teamunify.com.md

-> *The following text is extracted and transformed from the teamunify.com privacy policy that was archived on 2015-06-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150618054750id_/http%3A//www.teamunify.com/__corp__/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the teamunify.com privacy policy that was archived on 2015-12-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151216173832id_/http%3A//www.teamunify.com/__corp__/privacy.php) for the most accurate reproduction.*

 # Privacy Policy

-Effective Date: January 8, 2013
+Effective Date: October 15th, 2015

 TeamUnify, LLC, together with its affiliates (“TeamUnify,” the “Company,” “us,” “our,” and “we”), is committed to protecting the privacy of individuals who visit the Company's website (the “TeamUnify Website,” described further below) and individuals who visit Swim Team Websites (defined below) operated by Company (collectively, “Visitors”), as well as entities and individuals who enter into agreements with Company for the purchase of services and/or products and/or register for accounts on the TeamUnify Website and/or Swim Team Websites (collectively, “Customers”).
 This Privacy Statement describes TeamUnify's information practices in relation to Visitors' and Customers' use of the TeamUnify Website and Swim Team Websites, as well as the purchase of products or services from Company and through the TeamUnify Website and Swim Team Websites.
 This Privacy Statement also applies to information collected by TeamUnify through offline contacts it may have with Customers and Visitors.
 Customers and Visitors may at times be referred to in this Privacy Statement as “you.”
 If you have any questions about this Privacy Statement, please contact TeamUnify at info@teamunify.com.